NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 ## Running the Tests

--   Before running any tests, run the program once to create the necessary files.
 -   In Visual Studio, navigate to `Build`>`Configuration Manager...`.
 -   Make sure `Active solution configuration:` is set to `Debug`.
 -   Close the `Configuration Manager`.